Yo-kai Watch: Characters

-The main protagonist of the series.
-An 11-year-old boy who is average at most things, which bothers him.
-However, he is active and cheerful and well-liked by his classmates and he has a crush on Katie.
-While bug hunting in the forest to find a rare bug to impress Katie, he discovers a capsule machine under a sacred tree, from which he frees Whisper and is given the Yo-kai Watch, which allows him to see and befriend Yo-kai and obtaining Yo-kai Medals to summon them into battle against Michiveous Yo-kai.
-He is the male protagonist of the video games and shōnen manga series.
+Nathan "Nate" Adams is a 11-year-old fifth-grade student who is average at most things, which bothers him.
+However, he is active, cheerful and well-liked by his classmates and he has a crush on Katie.
+While bug hunting in the forest to find a rare bug to impress Katie, he discovers a capsule machine under a sacred tree, from which he frees Whisper and is given the Yo-kai Watch, which allows him to see and befriend Yo-kai and obtaining Yo-kai Medals to summon them into battle against mischievous Yo-kai.
 In the shōjo manga series, he does not possess a Yo-kai Watch and is unaware of the existence of Yo-kai.